Partner: National Renewable Energy Laboratory (NREL)

-NREL has partnered with ComEd to research the technical aspects and potential energy savings of high-efficiency variable-speed air-source heat pumps in cold climates.
+NREL’s research partnership with ComEd examined the technical aspects and potential energy savings of high-efficiency variable-speed air-source heat pumps in cold climates.

 Recent technological advances in variable-speed compressors and electronically commutated fan speed modulation allow some modern heat pumps to operate efficiently in more extreme temperatures than traditional models.

-Through laboratory testing, NREL will map the expected performance of ducted split heat pump systems under steady-state conditions to determine the coefficient of performance and unit capacity across a range of modes and conditions.
-This data will then be used to develop performance curves that accurately represent how this technology would perform in the ComEd service territory.
+Through laboratory testing, NREL mapped the expected performance of ducted split heat pump systems under steady-state conditions to determine the coefficient of performance (COP) and unit capacity across a range of modes and conditions.
+These findings were used to develop performance curves that accurately represent how this technology would perform in the ComEd service territory.

 Results and Outcomes